 To many today, the French automaker Panhard (pronounced panAR) may be unknown or rapidly slipping into obscurity.
 But the story of this once renowned firm, one of the very earliest pioneers of the automobile is remarkable and more relevant than ever.
 It developed a distinguished series of ultra-efficient two-cylinder cars in the post war era that culminated in this tasty 24TC of 1967, the very last Panhard.

-It reflected the French approach to automobile making perfectly: innovative, eccentric, stylish, and all to often, out of the mainstream and financial success.
+It reflected the French approach to automobile making perfectly: innovative, eccentric, stylish, and all too often, out of the mainstream and financial success.
 But Panhard’s efforts were always highly memorable, advanced, and foreshadowed the cars of today and the future.
 Before long, we may all be driving updated versions of small, ultra-light and super-efficient 850 cc two-cylinder cars like this.
 And if this delightful and sporty coupe is anything to go by, it may be something to actually look forward too.

 Panhard became a modest sized builder of mid to upscale technically conventional cars primarily for the domestic French market.
-Much of their output during the period up to WW II was not particularly memorable, but the very beautiful Dynamic of 1935 certainly was.
+Much of their output during the period up to WWII was not particularly memorable, but the very beautiful Dynamic of 1935 certainly was.
 It reflected the popular aerodynamic influence of the time, and is analogous to the Chrysler Airflow of the same vintage.

 The immediate post-WWII era was one of remarkable innovation throughout much of Europe, and especially France.
 Panhard decided to completely re-invented itself, abandoning the upper-middle class cars and developing an ultra lightweight low cost car for the post-war era when automobiles were expected to become available to all.
 It was a similar line of thinking as that at Citroen, which conceived its solution to the problem with its iconic 2CV.